 As far as video privacy is concerned, you can make your videos private as well as protect them with a password.

-Moreover, you have the option to make your videos available only on certain domains which makes it ideal for hosting content for paid products like online courses and membership sites.
+Moreover, you have the option to make your videos available only on certain domains which makes it ideal for selling online courses and other digital products like membership sites.

 Apart from hosting regular videos, you can also do live streaming through Vimeo.
 You can not just embed the live stream on your website but you can also simultaneously use that for FB and Youtube Lives.